scabench/jsonorg-fp2/README.md

 To precisely detect whether the application is vulnerable, a more sophisticated inter-procedural dataflow / taint analysis is required.

-Note that there is a test to demonstrate the vulnerability, here this test (and therefore the build with `mvn test`) fails.
+Note that there is a proof-of-vulnerability test to demonstrate the vulnerability, this test (and therefore the build with `mvn test`) fails.
+See [https://github.com/scabench/jsonorg-tp1](https://github.com/scabench/jsonorg-tp1) for how the test works.

 ### Running Software Composition Analyses